telerik/kendo-vue/docs/styling/compiling.md

 ---
 # Compiling Themes

-All kendo-themes are written in [sass](https://sass-lang.com/), using [scss syntax](https://sass-lang.com/documentation/syntax), and you need a sass compiler to compile them.
+Kendo-themes use [sass](https://sass-lang.com/), using [scss syntax](https://sass-lang.com/documentation/syntax), and you need a sass compiler to compile them.
 We support both [node-sass](https://www.npmjs.com/package/node-sass) and [dart-sass](https://www.npmjs.com/package/dart-sass).

 Due to the complexity of the themes, we rely on _postcss_, _autoprefixer_, and _postcss-calc_ to properly compile them.